simonmichael/hledger/hledger/test/errors/README.md

 This is a big project, and your help is welcome; every bit of progress counts, and this is a fast way to help users.

-- [x] ~~phase 1: update flycheck to detect journal errors of current hledger release (and keep a branch updated to detect errors of latest hledger master)~~
+- [x] ~~phase 1: update flycheck to detect journal errors of current hledger release (and keep a branch updated to detect errors of latest hledger main)~~
 - [x] ~~phase 2: survey/document current journal errors & status~~
 - [x] ~~phase 3: pick a new standard format~~
 - [x] ~~phase 4: implement standard format for all~~